threenine/api-template/README.md

 We would certainly appreciate feedback and learning how you are making use of this project.
 We have enabled the [Github discussions](https://github.com/threenine/api-template/discussions) on this repository so please feel free to ask any questions, propose ideas etc over there and we will respond as soon as possible.

+## Change log

+Details of changes per release can be found at the [Change log](https://www.apitemplatepack.com/docs/changelog)

 -----------------------------------------------------------------------------------
 ## Sponsored by
 [![threenine logo](http://static.threenine.co.uk/img/github_footer.png)](https://threenine.co.uk/)